GuemoLiezel/Laravel-Finals-Activity/README.md

-Duplicate .env file and/or other dots (.) file, vendor and node_modules from Laravel
+Duplicate .env file and/or other dots (.) file, vendor and node_modules folder from Laravel